jellyfin-archive/jellyfin-android-original/plugins/cc.fovea.cordova.purchase/doc/api.md

  - When finished, a consumable product will get back to the `VALID` state, while other will enter the `OWNED` state.
  - Any error in the purchase process will bring a product back to the `VALID` state.
  - During application startup, products may go instantly from `REGISTERED` to `APPROVED` or `OWNED`, for example if they are purchased non-consumables or non-expired subscriptions.
+ - Non-Renewing Subscriptions are iOS products only.
+Please see the [iOS Non Renewing Subscriptions documentation](https://github.com/j3k0/cordova-plugin-purchase/blob/master/doc/ios.md#non-renewing) for a detailed explanation.

 #### state changes